Skip to main content

 APPLICATION PREREQUISITES & REQUIREMENTS

-• Successful completion of the National Board of Examiners in Optometry (NBEO) Part I and II (including the TMOD exam)
+• Successful completion of the National Board of Examiners in Optometry (NBEO) Part I and II (including the TMOD exam) is required.

 • Curriculum vitae